Ron Simmons: World Heavyweight Champion and final storylines (1992–1994)

-Simmons spent the first half of 1992 feuding with Cactus Jack, whom he defeated via pinfall at SuperBrawl II.
-On August 2, 1992 at a house show in Baltimore, Maryland, a scheduled title match between Sting and WCW World Heavyweight Champion Big Van Vader was canceled after Jake Roberts (kayfabe) injured Sting.
+Simmons and Matt Borne won the WCW United States tag team championship in January 1992 from the Young Pistols before losing them the following month to Greg Valentine and Terry Taylor.
+He spent the rest of the first half of 1992 feuding with Cactus Jack.
+On August 2, 1992, at a house show in Baltimore, Maryland, a scheduled title match between Sting and WCW World Heavyweight Champion Big Van Vader was canceled after Jake Roberts (kayfabe) injured Sting.
 WCW President Bill Watts responded by holding a raffle to determine the number one contender.
 Simmons won the raffle and defeated Vader with a snap scoop powerslam to win the championship.
 By defeating Vader, Simmons became the first recognized African American WCW World Heavyweight Champion and the second African American wrestler to win a World Heavyweight title.

 Simmons held the title for five months.
-He continued to feud with Cactus Jack, with Jack bringing in The Barbarian to challenge Simmons at Halloween Havoc.
+He continued to feud with Cactus Jack, whom he defeated via pinfall at SuperBrawl II, with Jack next bringing in The Barbarian to challenge Simmons at Halloween Havoc.
+Reed, embittered at his former partner's success, also unsuccessfully challenged Simmons.
 At Starrcade, Simmons was scheduled to wrestle Rick Rude, but due to Rude being injured he faced "Dr. Death" Steve Williams instead, wrestling to a double countout that was changed to a disqualification win for Simmons when Williams attacked him after the match.
 His title reign ended two days later on December 30, 1992, when Vader defeated him to regain the title.